 Iraqi PM declares victory over Islamic State in Mosul

-Haider al-Abadi made the announcement from the operations room of the Counter-Terrorism Service, his media office said on Twitter.
+"We have another mission ahead of us, to create stability, to build and clear Daesh cells, and that requires an intelligence and security effort, and the unity which enabled us to fight Daesh," he said before raising an Iraqi flag.

+Iraq declared a week-long holiday to mark the victory.
+People celebrated in the streets of the capital Baghdad and southern cities.

-He arrived in Mosul on Sunday to congratulate military commanders who have waged a nearly nine-month battle to recapture the city from Islamic State.
+Abadi arrived in Mosul on Sunday to congratulate military commanders who have waged a nearly nine-month battle to recapture the city, many parts of which were reduced to rubble.

 Gunfire and explosions could be heard earlier in the day as the last few Islamic State positions were pounded.

-Islamic State leader Abu Bakr al-Baghdadi shocked the Middle East and Western powers shortly afterwards by appearing at the pulpit of Mosul's Grand al-Nuri Mosque to declare the caliphate and himself the leader of the world's Muslims.
+Islamic State leader Abu Bakr al-Baghdadi shocked the Middle East and Western powers three years ago by appearing at the pulpit of Mosul's Grand al-Nuri Mosque to declare the caliphate and himself the leader of the world's Muslims.

 REVENGE

-In the aftermath of victory, Abadi's government now faces the task of managing the sectarian tensions in Mosul and elsewhere that enabled Islamic State to win support, and the threat of a wave of revenge violence in the city.
+In the aftermath of victory in Mosul, Abadi's government faces the task of managing the sectarian tensions there and elsewhere that enabled Islamic State to win support, and the threat of a wave of revenge violence in the city.

+The coalition warned that victory in Mosul did not mark the end of the group's global threat.

+"Now it is time for all Iraqis to unite to ensure ISIS (Islamic State) is defeated across the rest of Iraq and that the conditions that led to the rise of ISIS in Iraq are not allowed to return again," Lt.
+Gen. Stephen J. Townsend said in a statement.

 Baghdadi has fled the city and his whereabouts are unknown.
 Reports have circulated that he is dead but Iraqi and Western officials say they cannot corroborate this.